oliverqg/CourseProject/README.md

 The result of running the script is:

-0. reading features
+>reading features
 trainingData <- read.table("./UCI HAR Dataset/train/X_train.txt")
 testData <- read.table("./UCI HAR Dataset/test/X_test.txt")

-1. Merges the training and the test sets to create one data set.
+'2.
+Merges the training and the test sets to create one data set.
 data <- rbind(trainingData,testData)

 4. Appropriately labels the data set with descriptive variable names.